polarfire-soc/icicle-kit-reference-design/Readme.md

 This repository supports Libero SoC v12.6, which is available for download [here](https://www.microsemi.com/product-directory/design-resources/1750-libero-soc#downloads).

 ## Embedded FlashPro 6
+This section is only relevant if you have received a pre-production Icicle Kit which was delivered with an external FlashPro programmer.

 From Libero SoC v12.5 SP1 embedded FlashPro 6 (eFP6) devices are now supported when using eFP6 rev B. To activate an eFP6 and update it to rev B on an Icicle Kit:
 1. Ensure FlashPro Express is installed.
 It is installed automatically with Libero SoC or is available with the standalone Program and Debug tools
 2. Download this [FlashPro Express programming job](https://download-soc.microsemi.com/FPGA/v12.5/sp1/eFP6_revB_TAG_v4_ppd.job)